k77torpedo/ForgeAndUnity/README.md

 ## Best Practice #3: Change to a better Serializer!
 _Info: This is more reserved for the end of your project so don't overstress it._

 All internal serialization of data is currently done via C#s `BitFormatter` which is very flexible and undemanding in what it can serialize and deserialize but an atrocity in efficiency and performance.
-I just want to mention that you can switch to a different serializer at one point in time like _MsgPack_, _Ceras_ or _ZeroFormatter_.
+I just want to mention that you might want to switch to a different serializer at some point in time like _MsgPack_, _Ceras_ or _ZeroFormatter_.

 # Unity Limitations